DCC-EX/dcc-ex.github.io/docs/about/contributing/website/structure.rst

 .. note::
   :class: note-float-right

-  The 'include-desctition.rst' will add a generic HTML meta *description* to the page.
-You can alternately make use of one the the other include files,or create a new one, to have different descrption for the page.
+  The 'include-description.rst' will add a generic HTML meta *description* to the page.
+You can alternately make use of one the the other include files,or create a new one, to have different description for the page.

 Product Icon
 ------------